Eisenwave/wiki-articles/articles/init-choice.md

 # Which Form of Initialization Should I Choose?

-You may have heard opinions like "always use use list-initialization".
+You may have heard opinions like "always use list-initialization".
 However, the preferred form of initialization is situational.

 - **Direct-initialization** (`T{0}`, `T t(0)`, ...) may use `explicit` conversions, which we're sometimes trying to avoid, making **copy-initialization** (`T t = u;`) better in that case.